blu2442/wine-proton_looni-buildz/README.md

 All bleeding edge builds use the **Valve Bleeding Edge** Wine build (`8.0-15630-g61cbb052f84`) as the Wine base, paired with Valve's own Proton builds pulled directly from Steam.
 All are x86_64 only.

 > ⚠️ **Heads up:** Bleeding edge builds are based on in-development Wine code.
 They may offer better compatibility or performance for some titles, but can also be less stable than the standard releases.
-If something breaks, try the equivalent standard build.
+If something breaks, try the equivalent stable build.

 | Version / Variant | Build Name |
 |-------------------|------------|